 But in every case the rationale for having operations in varying countries far superseded any duty and tax impacts (or benefits) as well as other economic and geo-political factors.
-And nationalistic biases made no sense at all in terms of where facilities should be located.
+And protectionist and nationalistic biases made no sense at all in terms of where facilities should be located.

 If one country decided that they wanted to protect their own interests and impose heavy duties or taxes, or repatriate jobs, that would still have not changed the fundamental logic which led to the rationale for the diverse location of facilities around the world.